offensive-security/kali-cloud-build/README.md

-# Debian bootstrapping script for Amazon machine images and Google Compute Engine images #
+# Kali bootstrapping script for Amazon machine images and (soon) Google Compute Engine images #

-This script bootstraps a vanilla Debian installation to create either an Amazon machine image or a Google Compute Engine image.
+This script bootstraps a barebones Kali installation to create either an Amazon machine image or a Google Compute Engine image.
 The image contains no latent logfiles no .bash\_history or even the apt package cache.
 The machine configuration this script creates has been thoroughly tested.

-*This script has been tested on Debian squeeze and wheezy.*
 *To create an AMI this bootstrapper needs to be run on an Amazon EC2 instance.*

-## Official AMIs provided by the Debian community and Amazon ##

-The Debian community and Amazon have together created AMIs using this bootstrapper and replicated them across AWS regions.
-The images have been tested for security and bugs.
-They are available on the [aws marketplace](https://aws.amazon.com/marketplace/pp/ref=csl_clsc_prd?sku=8fvdn95s5ev33cprr62nq3q7t).

-For each new official AMI a commit in this repository will be [tagged](https://github.com/andsens/build-debian-cloud/tags), marking the version the AMI was bootstrapped with.

-More information about these images and links to the gzipped volume images can be found on the [Debian wiki page](http://wiki.debian.org/Cloud/AmazonEC2Image/Squeeze) dedicated to those images.

 ## Usage ##